MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/sti/nf-sti-istidevice-getlasterrorinfo.md

  - IStiDevice::GetLastErrorInfo
 ---

-# IStiDevice::GetLastErrorInfo

 ## -description

-The <b>IStiDevice::GetLastErrorInfo</b> method returns information about the last known error associated with a still image device.
+The **IStiDevice::GetLastErrorInfo** method returns information about the last known error associated with a still image device.

 ## -parameters

-### -param pLastErrorInfo

-### -param pLastErrorInf [out]
+### -param pLastErrorInfo [out]

-Caller-supplied pointer to an <a href="/windows-hardware/drivers/ddi/sti/ns-sti-_error_infow">STI_ERROR_INFO</a> structure to receive error information.
+Caller-supplied pointer to an [STI_ERROR_INFO](/windows-hardware/drivers/ddi/sti/ns-sti-_error_infow) structure to receive error information.

 ## -returns

 If the operation succeeds, the method returns S_OK.
-Otherwise, it returns one of the STIERR-prefixed error codes defined in <i>stierr.h</i>.
+Otherwise, it returns one of the STIERR-prefixed error codes defined in *stierr.h<*.

 ## -remarks

-The <b>IStiDevice::GetLastErrorInfo</b> method returns information about the most recent error by filling in the caller-supplied <a href="/windows-hardware/drivers/ddi/sti/ns-sti-_error_infow">STI_ERROR_INFO</a> structure.
-The method calls <a href="/windows-hardware/drivers/ddi/stiusd/nf-stiusd-istiusd-getlasterrorinfo">IStiUSD::GetLastErrorInfo</a>, which is exported by vendor-supplied minidrivers.
+The **IStiDevice::GetLastErrorInfo** method returns information about the most recent error by filling in the caller-supplied [STI_ERROR_INFO](/windows-hardware/drivers/ddi/sti/ns-sti-_error_infow) structure.
+The method calls [IStiUSD::GetLastErrorInfo](/windows-hardware/drivers/ddi/stiusd/nf-stiusd-istiusd-getlasterrorinfo), which is exported by vendor-supplied minidrivers.

-Before calling <b>IStiDevice::GetLastErrorInfo</b>, clients of the <b>IStiDevice</b> COM interface must call <a href="/previous-versions/windows/hardware/drivers/ff543778(v=vs.85)">IStillImage::CreateDevice</a> to obtain an <b>IStiDevice</b> interface pointer, which provides access to a specified device.
+Before calling **IStiDevice::GetLastErrorInfo**, clients of the **IStiDevice** COM interface must call [IStillImage::CreateDevice](/previous-versions/windows/hardware/drivers/ff543778(v=vs.85)) to obtain an **IStiDevice** interface pointer, which provides access to a specified device.